 |

 The vast majority of the restoration work and the ongoing maintenance of Jill Windmill has been carried out by unpaid Society Volunteers, who have met at the Mill on virtually every Saturday since January 1979.
-Click here for our Trustees Report. |

-Jill Windmill has been restored to working order and she now produces stoneground wholemeal flour on an occasional basis.
+Jill Windmill has been restored to working order and she now produces stoneground wholegrain flour on an occasional basis.
 The vast majority of her flour [which is sold to visitors] is ground from local wheat, grown in Sussex.

-Click here for a selection of photographs showing restoration and on-going maintenance work.
+Click here for a selection of photographs showing restoration and ongoing maintenance work.

 The publication is not available through bookshops, however copies are available by mail order. |